Notice: Our customer care center will be closed on Monday, May 25th, 2026 in observance of Memorial Day.

 Is Cyber Liability Insurance Actually Required for RIAs?

+The practical reality is that while cyber liability insurance for RIAs is not universally required by law for RIAs, it is often required by custodians or expected as part of doing business.
 Client expectations are also changing.
 Institutional clients, family offices and due diligence teams increasingly ask about cybersecurity controls and insurance protections as part of their evaluation process.

 What Cyber Liability Insurance May Cover for RIAs